suffolklibraries/lgc/content/collections/events/move-together-05-03.md

         text: cdavis@wolseytheatre.co.uk
       -
         type: text
-        text: ' or speaking to your work coach.'
+        text: ' or chat to your work coach.'
 cta: |-
   This event is based at the New Wolsey Theatre